+110 hours, or (B) for a former employee, either at a mutually convenient time 111 or via a mutually convenient delivery method.
-Sec.
-7. (NEW) (Effective October 1, 2025) (a) On and after July 1, 2026, no employer shall discharge or in any way retaliate, discriminate or take any adverse action against an employee or former employee for (1) making a request pursuant to section 6 of this act, or (2) filing a civil action pursuant to section 8 of this act.

-121 (b) On and after July 1, 2026, if an employer discharges or in any way 122 retaliates, discriminates or takes any adverse action against an employee 123 or former employee within ninety days after such employee engages in 124 or attempts to engage in the activities described in subsection (a) of this 125 section, there shall be a rebuttable presumption that such adverse action 126 is in violation of this section.
-Such presumption may be rebutted by clear 127 and convincing evidence that (1) the adverse action was taken for other 128 permissible reasons, and (2) the employee engaging or attempting to 129 engage in the activities described in subsection (a) of this section was 130 not a motivating factor for the employer taking such adverse action.

-131 Sec.
-8. (NEW) (Effective October 1, 2025) (a) On and after July 1, 2026, 132 an employee aggrieved by a violation of sections 2 to 7, inclusive, of this 133 act, or the Attorney General on behalf of an employee aggrieved by a 134 violation of sections 2 to 7, inclusive, of this act, may bring a civil action 135 in the Superior Court to recover damages, civil penalties and such 136 equitable and injunctive relief as the court deems appropriate.
-The 137 prevailing party in such civil action may be awarded reasonable 138 attorney's fees and costs to be taxed by the court.

-(b) An employer who violates the provisions of sections 2 to 7, inclusive, of this act, may be assessed a civil penalty by the court of (1) one thousand dollars for a first violation, (2) two thousand dollars for a second violation, or (3) three thousand dollars for a third or subsequent violation.
+- 112 Sec.
+7. (NEW) (Effective October 1, 2025) (a) On and after July 1, 2026, 113 no employer shall discharge or in any way retaliate, discriminate or take 114 any adverse action against any employee or former employee for (1) 115 making a request pursuant to section 6 of this act, or (2) filing a civil 116 action pursuant to section 8 of this act. - 117 (b) On and after July 1, 2026, if an employer discharges or in any way 118 retaliates, discriminates or takes any adverse action against any 119 employee or former employee within ninety days after such employee 120 engages in or attempts to engage in the activities described in subsection (a) of this section, there shall be a rebuttable presumption that such 122 adverse action is in violation of this section.
+Such presumption may be 123 rebutted by clear and convincing evidence that (1) the adverse action 124 was taken for other permissible reasons, and (2) the employee engaging 125 or attempting to engage in the activities described in subsection (a) of 126 this section was not a motivating factor in the employer taking such adverse action. - Sec.
+8. (NEW) (Effective October 1, 2025) (a) On and after July 1, 2026, an employee aggrieved by a violation of sections 2 to 7, inclusive, of this act, or the Attorney General on behalf of an employee aggrieved by a violation of sections 2 to 7, inclusive, of this act, may bring a civil action in the Superior Court to recover damages, civil penalties and such equitable and injunctive relief as the court deems appropriate.
+Any party who prevails in such civil action may be awarded reasonable attorney's fees and costs to be taxed by the court. - (b) An employer who violates a provision of sections 2 to 7, inclusive, of this act may be assessed a civil penalty by the court of (1) one thousand dollars for a first violation, (2) two thousand dollars for a second violation, or (3) three thousand dollars for a third or subsequent violations. - 141 Sec.
+9. (NEW) (Effective October 1, 2025) On and after July 1, 2026, the

-144 Sec.
-9. (NEW) (Effective October 1, 2025) On and after July 1, 2026, the 145 Workers' Compensation Commission shall monitor the injury rates of 146 employees working in warehouse distribution centers in the state.
-If an 147 employer is found to have an annual injury rate at or over one and one-148 half times the average annual injury rate for the relevant North American Industry Classification System codes, based on data reported 149 150 to the federal Occupational and Safety and Health Administration, the 151 Workers' Compensation Commission shall notify the Labor 152 Commissioner and the commissioner shall determine whether an 153 investigation concerning potential violations of sections 2 to 7, inclusive, 154 of this act is appropriate.
+Workers' Compensation Commission shall monitor the injury rates of 142 143 employees working in warehouse distribution centers in the state.
+If an 144 employer is found to have an annual injury rate at or over one and one-145 half times the average annual injury rate for the relevant North American Industry Classification System codes, based on data reported 146 to the federal Occupational and Safety and Health Administration, the 147 148 Workers' Compensation Commission shall notify the 149 Commissioner and the commissioner shall determine whether an 150 investigation concerning potential violations of sections 2 to 7, inclusive, 151 of this act is appropriate.